-Fantastic work for nature is happening across the UK in response to the call for a "bigger, better, more joined-up approach10.
-This has slowed the pace of deterioration in recent years, but it has not managed to turn the tide and reverse those losses.11 In 2021 we launched our ReNature initiative with an ambitious target of creating 13,000 hectares of new habitat managed for nature and in improving the condition of thousands of hectares of existing habitat.
+Fantastic work for nature is happening across the UK in response to the call for a "bigger, better, more joined-up approach"10.
+Yet this has not managed to turn the tide and reverse those losses.
+In 2021 we launched our ReNature initiative with an ambitious target of creating 13,000 hectares of new habitat managed for nature and improving the condition of thousands of hectares of existing habitat.
+We are just over half way there, with 6,766 hectares created, managed or secured for nature so far.
 We must now go further in our collective ambitions to "ReNature" the National Park.
 We need to be faster, smarter, bigger, better and more joined up if we are to reverse the decline in nature.